jonathonreed/atrf-journal/_posts/2017-08-05-neys-pow-camp-and-japanese-internment.md

 The history of Neys is partly forgotten beneath moss and lichen in the Lake Superior pine plantation, but it is also partly alive and fighting with every inch of its strength against today's Islamophobia that so closely mirrors the attacks on Japanese Canadians and Americans of the Second World War.
 We would do well to heed this call to action.
 The internment of Japanese Canadians is seen as a black mark on Canada's history.
 Let us not repeat it.

 <i>Photos from <a href="http://nipigonmuseumtheblog.blogspot.ca/2012/09/pow-camp-neys-ontario.html" target="blank">Nipigon Museum</a> and <a href="http://postalhistorycorner.blogspot.ca/2012/07/wwii-internment-camps-in-canada-post.html" target="blank">Postal History Corner</a>.
-For more information about German POWs in Canada you can watch the documentary <a href="https://www.nfb.ca/film/enemy_within/" target="blank">The Enemy Within</a> on the NFB.</i>
+For more information about German POWs in Canada you can watch the documentary <a href="https://www.nfb.ca/film/enemy_within/" target="blank">The Enemy Within</a> on the NFB.
+For an account of the Japanese relocation experience you can watch <a href="http://www.cbc.ca/archives/entry/japanese-canadians-the-relocation-experience" target="blank">Ayo Hagashi in the CBC Archives</a>.</i>